Gin-Quin/Fa/documentation/operations/extract-insert.md

 # Extract and Insert operations

-Fa introduces two operators to easily transfer values from and to one namespace, array, object or tuple.
+Fa introduces two operators to easily transfer values from one namespace, array, object, or tuple to another.

 The `>>` extract operator is used to extract one or more values from a namespace, collection, object, tuple, iterator or generator.

 The `<<` insert operator is used to insert one or more values into a collection, object or tuple.

-## Comparison vs Typescript
+## Comparison vs TypeScript

-The `extract` operation is quite similar to Typescript's destructuring assignment.
+The `extract` operation is quite similar to TypeScript's destructuring assignment.

-Destructuring in Typescript:
+Destructuring in TypeScript:

 ```ts
 const object = { a: 1, b: 2 }